-The central figure in this mural is Telejaprabga, the Buddha of Blazing Light, who protects agianst natural calamities.
-He is often paired with Bhaisajyaguru, the Healing Buddha, and is identified by a gold wheel in his hand and the title of the sutra held by one of his accompanying bodhisattvas.
-Other celestrial deities, attendants, monks, and devotees surround him.
+The central figure in this mural is Tejaprabha, the Buddha of Blazing Light, who protects against natural calamities.
+He is sometimes paired with Bhaisajyaguru, the Healing Buddha, and is identified by a gold wheel in his hand and the title of the sutra held by one of his accompanying bodhisattvas.
+Other celestial deities, attendants, monks, and worshippers surround him.

-This section contains the central Buddha image.
+This section contains the central Buddha image with worshippers at the bottom.
 This is one section of a wall painting, the other sections are C493, C494, C495 and C692.

 Current & Past Exhibitions: